-We examined whether EU spending from the TPMA and the ENPI, both established for the 2007-2013 period, in the area of migration had clear objectives and whether it had been effective and well coordinated in 6 of the 11 countries of the Southern Mediterranean and Eastern Partnership.
+21. We examined whether EU spending from the TPMA and the ENPI, both established for the 2007-2013 period, in the area of migration had clear objectives and whether it had been effective and well coordinated in 6 of the 11 countries of the Southern Mediterranean and Eastern partnership.
 The audit does not cover the developments in migration after 2014 nor the EU's reaction to the current refugee crisis.
 In particular, our audit checked whether migration spending:

-- (a) pursued a clear and coherent set of objectives accompanied by an effective monitoring system which responded to well-identified needs and priorities in the Neighbourhood countries; - (b) was achieving its objectives in the Neighbourhood countries; - (c) had been well coordinated among EU bodies and with Member States.
+- (a) pursued a clear and coherent set of objectives accompanied by an effective monitoring system - which responded to well-identified needs and priorities in the Neighbourhood countries; - (b) was achieving its objectives in the Neighbourhood countries; - (c) had been well coordinated among EU bodies and with Member States.

-The audit of the clarity of spending objectives and monitoring systems focused on the various spending instruments used to support the EU's external migration policy (see Annex III)15.
-The audit of effectiveness and coordination focused on projects financed by the TPMA as well as the ENPI.
+22. The audit of the clarity of spending objectives and monitoring systems focused on the various spending instruments used to support the EU's external migration policy (see Annex III).
+The audit of effectiveness and coordination focused on projects financed by the Thematic Programme for Migration and Asylum (TPMA) as well as the European Neighbourhood and Partnership Instrument (ENPI).

-The audit covered countries in the Eastern and Southern Neighbourhood, specifically Algeria, Georgia, Libya, Moldova, Morocco and Ukraine.
+23. The audit covered countries in the Eastern and Southern Neighbourhood, specifically Algeria, Georgia, Libya, Moldova, Morocco and Ukraine.

-The audit was based on the following.
+24. The audit was based on: